 “So if we keep relying on the GF, we won’t be able to remember a lot of things?”

-Right on time for a story that began in a school and is about to go into space—because space is where they keep the giant magic dictator lady shrink wrapped for everyone’s protection, even though her mad thoughts still infect all TV and radio transmissions, yes that’s extremely messed up—the way you find summons, and the summons themselves, begin to lose cohesion.
-At the beginning it was clear that these were powerful spirits which lent their power to those seen as worthy, but lately it’s beginning to look more like they might be manifestations of will not tethered to any particular ideology.
+Right on time for a story that began in a school and is about to go into space, the way you find summons, and the summons themselves, begin to lose cohesion.
+Space is where they keep the giant magic dictator lady shrink wrapped for everyone’s protection, even though her mad thoughts still infect all TV and radio transmissions.
+At the beginning it was clear that these Guardians were powerful spirits which lent their power to those seen as worthy, but lately it’s beginning to look more like they might be manifestations of will not tethered to any particular ideology.

 Do GFs even exist outside of the user’s mind?
 When we went to the Fire Cavern on the first disc, were we simply bringing Ifrit to life by thinking hard enough?
 That would certainly explain how every student is supposed to catch him to pass their exams, even though only one Ifrit exists.
 I need to centre myself if I’m going to unravel these mysteries.
 Let’s calm down and look at the next GF.

 It’s a train with a skeleton for a head.